b3nNn/lib-memory-socket/README.md

 ## The API Draft

 The API architecture is traditional, the server is capable of receiving client connections, consume their data and respond with new data.
-An endpoint is defined by an identifier is similar to the host part inside a **URL**.
+An endpoint is defined by an identifier similarly to the host part inside a **URL**.
  There's no mechanism similar to handle a path as it would imply to implement a parameter system which is time consuming.
 Finally, the encryption is fully transparent for a standard user.

 ⚠ The following code is not functional and may contain errors.
 This code is not intended to be compiled.